1.3 National youth strategy

 Existence of a National Youth Strategy

 The presidential elections of April 2022 and the renewal of the government mark changes in the governance of youth policies.
-The development, control and implementation of youth policies are assigned by decree to the Ministry of Education and Youth.
+The development, control and implementation of youth policies are assigned by decree to the French Ministry of Sports, Youth and Voluntary organisations.

 Scope and contents